oruga-ui/oruga/packages/docs/pages/documentation/configuration.md

 All components behaves the same:

-- You can set predefined CSS classes globally for each component in the global config;
+- You can set a predefined CSS class configuration globally for each component in the global config;
 - These classes can be static or dynamic, based on the component props;
 - Classes defined globally can be extended or overridden locally, by appending one or more classes, either inline or programmatically, to individual components;